Source code for computedfields.resolver

 [docs] def initialize(self, models_only: bool = False) -> None: """ Entrypoint for ``app.ready`` to seal the resolver and trigger the resolver map creation.
 Upon instantiation the resolver is in the collector phase, where it tracks model registrations and computed field decorations.
 After calling ``initialize`` no more models or fields can be registered to the resolver, and ``computed_models`` and the resolver maps get loaded. """ # resolver must be sealed before doing any map calculations self.seal() self._computed_models = self.extract_computed_models() self._initialized = True if not models_only: self.load_maps()

 [docs] def load_maps(self, _force_recreation: bool = False) -> None: """ Load all needed resolver maps.
-The steps are: - create intermodel graph of the dependencies - remove redundant paths with cycling check - create modelgraphs for local MRO - merge graphs to uniongraph with cycling check - create final resolver maps - `lookup_map`: intermodel dependencies as queryset access strings - `fk_map`: models with their contributing fk fields - `local_mro`: MRO of local computed fields per model """ self._graph = ComputedModelsGraph(self.computed_models) if not getattr(settings, 'COMPUTEDFIELDS_ALLOW_RECURSION', False): self._graph.get_edgepaths() self._graph.get_uniongraph().get_edgepaths() self._map, self._fk_map = self._graph.generate_maps() self._local_mro = self._graph.generate_local_mro_map() self._extract_m2m_through() self._patch_proxy_models() self._map_loaded = True
+The steps are: - create intermodel graph of the dependencies - remove redundant paths with cycling check - create modelgraphs for local MRO - merge graphs to uniongraph with cycling check - create final resolver maps - `lookup_map`: intermodel dependencies as queryset access strings - `fk_map`: models with their contributing fk fields - `local_mro`: MRO of local computed fields per model """ self._graph = ComputedModelsGraph(self.computed_models) if not getattr(settings, 'COMPUTEDFIELDS_ALLOW_RECURSION', False): self._graph.get_edgepaths() self._graph.get_uniongraph().get_edgepaths() self._map, self._fk_map = self._graph.generate_maps() self._local_mro = self._graph.generate_local_mro_map() self._m2m = self._graph._m2m self._patch_proxy_models() self._map_loaded = True self._updates_cache = defaultdict(dict)

 [docs] def get_local_mro( self, model: Type[Model], update_fields: Optional[Iterable[str]] = None ) -> List[str]: """ Return `MRO` for local computed field methods for a given set of `update_fields`.
 The returned list of fieldnames must be calculated in order to correctly update dependent computed field values in one pass.
 Returns computed fields as self dependent to simplify local field dependency calculation. """ # TODO: investigate - memoization of update_fields result? (runs ~4 times faster) entry = self._local_mro.get(model) if not entry: return [] if update_fields is None: return entry['base'] update_fields = frozenset(update_fields) base = entry['base'] fields = entry['fields'] mro = 0 for field in update_fields: mro |= fields.get(field, 0) return [name for pos, name in enumerate(base) if mro & (1 << pos)]

-def _update(self, queryset: QuerySet, change: Sequence[Any], fields: Sequence[str]) -> Union[int, None]: # we can skip batch_size here, as it already was batched in bulk_updater if self.use_fastupdate: return fast_update(queryset, change, fields, None) return queryset.model._base_manager.bulk_update(change, fields) def _compute(self, instance: Model, model: Type[Model], fieldname: str) -> Any: """ Returns the computed field value for ``fieldname``.
+def _update(self, queryset: QuerySet, change: Sequence[Any], fields: Iterable[str]) -> Union[int, None]: # we can skip batch_size here, as it already was batched in bulk_updater if self.use_fastupdate: return fast_update(queryset, change, fields, None) return queryset.model._base_manager.bulk_update(change, fields) def _compute(self, instance: Model, model: Type[Model], fieldname: str) -> Any: """ Returns the computed field value for ``fieldname``.
 Note that this is just a shorthand method for calling the underlying computed field method and does not deal with local MRO, thus should only be used, if the MRO is respected by other means.
-For quick inspection of a single computed field value, that gonna be written to the database, always use ``compute(fieldname)`` instead. """ field = self._computed_models[model][fieldname] return field._computed['func'](instance)
+For quick inspection of a single computed field value, that gonna be written to the database, always use ``compute(fieldname)`` instead. """ field = self._computed_models[model][fieldname] if instance._state.adding or not instance.pk: if field._computed['default_on_create']: return field.get_default() return field._computed['func'](instance)

 # TODO: the following 3 lookups are very expensive at runtime adding ~2s for 1M calls # --> all need pregenerated lookup maps # Note: the same goes for get_local_mro and _queryset_for_update... def get_querysize( self, model: Type[Model], fields: Optional[Iterable[str]] = None, override: Optional[int] = None ) -> int: base = settings.COMPUTEDFIELDS_QUERYSIZE if override is None else override if fields is None: fields = self._computed_models[model].keys() return min(self._computed_models[model][f]._computed['querysize'] or base for f in fields)